近壁面超空泡航行体的空泡运动特性数值研究

 Cavitation motion characteristics of near-wall supercavitating vehicle

 Abstract: Supercavitation technology is of great significance in reducing drag and enhancing the range of supercavitating vehicles.
-When a navigation body navigates in proximity to the underwater terrain, the rigid wall exerts a substantial influence on the cavitation enveloping the navigation body, thereby affecting its motion dynamics and stability.
-To elucidate the intricate interplay between the wall, shear layer, and the cavitation, this paper employs the VOF (Volume of Fluid) multiphase flow model, the Schnerr-Sauer cavitation model, and the realizable k-ε turbulence model to simulate the flow fields around a supercavitating vehicle in proximity to walls with and without the boundary layer.
-In the absence of a boundary layer on the rigid wall, the expansion of the cavitation bubble and the displacement of water are significantly hindered, yielding a much larger cavitation bubble near the wall and a slightly smaller cavitation bubble on the opposite side.
-Moreover, the supercavitation bubble exhibits a deflection towards the far side of the wall, which becomes more evident as the distance from the wall decreases, leading to a wetted lower surface of the navigation body.
-Conversely, in the presence of the wall boundary layer, the surrounding streamlines are deflected towards the low-speed, near-wall side since the upper side of the navigation body moves faster than the lower side.
-This results in a mitigation of the cavitation bubble’s asymmetry, with the upper side becoming convex and the lower side flat.
-As the boundary layer thickens and the distance between the navigation body and the wall decreases, the shear effect around the navigation body intensifies.
-Consequently, the supercavitation bubble gradually deflects from the far side towards the near side of the wall, eventually evolving into an asymmetrical shape with a flat upper side and a convex lower side.
+When a vehicle navigates in proximity to the underwater terrain, the rigid wall exerts a substantial influence on the cavitation enveloping the vehicle, thereby affecting its motion dynamics and stability.
+To elucidate the intricate interplay between the wall, shear layer, and the vehicle, this paper employs the VOF (volume of fluid) multiphase flow model, the Schnerr-Sauer cavitation model, and the realizable k-ε turbulence model to simulate the flow fields around a supercavitating vehicle in proximity to walls with and without the boundary layer.
+In the absence of a boundary layer on the rigid wall, the expansion of the cavities and the displacement of water are significantly hindered, yielding a much smaller cavities near the wall and a slightly larger cavities on the opposite side.
+Moreover, the supercavity exhibits a deflection towards the far side of the wall, which becomes more evident as the distance from the wall decreases, leading to a wetted lower surface of the vehicle.
+Conversely, in the presence of the wall boundary layer, the surrounding streamlines are deflected towards the low-speed, near-wall side since the upper side of the vehicle moves faster than the lower side.
+This results in a mitigation of the cavitatys asymmetry, with the upper side becoming convex and the lower side becoming flat.
+As the boundary layer thickens and the distance between the vehicle and the wall decreases, the shear effect around the vehicle intensifies.
+Consequently, the supercavity gradually deflects from the far side towards the near side of the wall, eventually evolving into an asymmetrical shape with a flat upper side and a convex lower side.

 /